-Transaction costs arise due to acquisitions in accordance with IFRS 3 and include the following:
+Transaction costs are non-operating items and arise due to acquisitions in accordance with IFRS 3.
+They include the following:

-- deemed remuneration, which relates to acquisition consideration, where the vendors have obligations in the sale and purchase agreement to provide post-acquisition services for a fixed period.
-This consideration is charged to profit over the period of service; - gains on acquisitions, where the fair value of assets acquired exceeds the consideration (due to elements of consideration being accounted for as deemed remuneration and charged to income as detailed above); and - Legal and professional fees incurred on acquisitions.
+- acquisition consideration where the vendors have obligations in the sale and purchase agreement to provide post-acquisition services for a fixed period (deemed remuneration in accordance with IFRS 3).
+This consideration is charged to profit over the period of service; - gains on acquisitions, where the fair value of assets acquired exceeds the consideration (due to elements of consideration being accounted for as deemed remuneration and charged to income as detailed above); and - legal and professional fees incurred on acquisitions.

-These costs (detailed in note 5) increased to £8.3m (2021: £6.5m) in the year.
-This reflects an increase in deemed remuneration charges from both current and prior year acquisitions, partially offset by a gain on acquisition.
+These costs (detailed in note 5) were £8.4m (2022: £8.3m) in the year.
+This reflects an increase in acquisition consideration from both current and prior year acquisitions, partially offset by a gain on acquisition.